Have questions about the FAFSA? Many of the most commonly asked questions are answered below.

 What are considered assets and what are not?

-Assets that must be reported include your current total balance of cash, savings, and checking accounts; college investing accounts; net worth of investments; real estate such as rental property, land, and summer homes.
+Assets that must be reported include your current total balance of cash, savings, and checking accounts; college investing accounts; net worth of investments; a family farm or family business; real estate such as rental property, land, and summer homes.

-Assets that are NOT reported include the value of your retirement accounts, the home you live in, your family farm or family business (if there are fewer than 100 full-time employees), personal possessions, pensions, and whole life insurance.
+Assets that are NOT reported include the value of your retirement accounts, the home you live in, personal possessions, pensions, and whole life insurance.

 How do I get help if I have a question or need help completing my FAFSA?

 FAME customer service is available to answer your FAFSA-filing questions Monday through Friday, 8 a.m. to 4:30 p.m.
 You can call FAME at 1-800-228-3734.
 You can also email a question to Education@FAMEmaine.com.
 Emails are answered during business hours.
-Additionally, we now offer individualized Zoom meetings.
+Additionally, we offer individualized Zoom meetings.
 To schedule a session with one of our financial aid experts, click here.
-Starting again in October 2022, we will offer FAFSA Help Sessions.
-For a list of sessions, visit FAME’s FAFSA Help events page.
+Starting in fall 2023, we will offer sessions to help students and parents create their FSA IDs and file the FAFSA once it becomes available.
+For a list of sessions, visit our Events page.

 - The help button at the top of each page will redirect you to a list of searchable questions, provide you with information on accessing a FAFSA specialist via live online chat, and provide FAFSA’s email address.
 If you prefer to speak with someone directly, FAFSA’s toll-free number is 1-800-4-FED-AID (1-800-433-3243).